SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 * The crystal should be as close to the chip as possible, as should the caps.
 * Don't route anything right underneath the crystal, and if you must do so, it should not have any fast changing signals or high frequency noise that could confuse the part.
   a. that assumes a two layer board. if your board has more layers and a ground plane underneath it, you don't need to be as careful.
 * Nothing else should be connected to lines between crystal, caps and chips.
-Thy should be as short as possible with nothing else on them, including traces connected to nothing.
-On the breakout boards I sell, if not using a crystal, you need to connect a solder bridge jumper to tie the crystal pin to the holes along the edge of the board.
+They should be as short as possible with nothing else on them, including traces connected to nothing.
+This is why, on the breakout boards I sell, if not using a crystal, you need to connect a solder bridge jumper to tie the crystal pin to the holes along the edge of the board.
 If they were connected, it'd never oscillate.
 * The total capacitance "seen" by each crystal pin must be as close to the load capacitance as possible.
 The capacitance comes from more than just the capacitors placed on the board: C<sub>load</sub> = C<sub>pin</sub> + C<sub>stray</sub> + C<sub>cap</sub>.
   * C<sub>cap</sub> is the value of the loading capacitors, individually.
   * C<sub>pin</sub> is the capacitance of the pin.
 It can be found in the electrical characteristics chapter of the datasheet, "DC Characteristics" -> "I/O pin  Characteristics".
 For example on the DB-series, it is given as 4 pf.
   * C<sub>stray</sub> is the parasitic capacitance between the trace and the rest of the board.
 You can neither calculate this it depends on almost every physical parameter of trace, even if you knew thopse parameters, it would be a fiendishly difficult calculation.
 It is also very difficult to measure.
 Frequently, it is instead estimated.
 A value of 2-3pF is generally assumed.
 Thankfully, capacitance of loading caps does not need to be dead on accurate - small inaccuracies can be tolerated, with a small impact on frequency ("frequency pulling" when done intentionally).
 Large inaccuracies, however, will keep the crystal from working at all.
   * C<sub>load</sub> is rarely outside the range of 8pF to 22pF, with 18pF being very common, 12pF is also fairly common, while 22 pf is not uncommon on through-hole crystals.
 8pF is the lowest plausible load capacitance that should be considered when selecting a crystal; 18pF is my suggestion.
   * Watch out when buying low cost crystals from China.
-It's easy to see that they come in the right package size, the frequency you need, and they're cheap as dirt (there's usually a large "China discount" on crystals), then realize the load capacitance wasn't listed, nor was the part number, that you can't find the part number by looking up the the numbers printed on the crystal, and that when asked, the seller in broken english says that they don't know.
+It's easy to see that they come in the right package size, the frequency you need, and they're cheap as dirt (there's usually a large "China discount" on crystals, particularly the small SMD ones, which are markedly more expensive from Western suppliers), then realize the load capacitance wasn't listed, nor was the part number, that you can't find the part number by looking up the the numbers printed on the crystal, and that when asked, the seller in broken english says that they don't know.
 * Breadboards will usually supply too much stray capacitance.
 If they work at all, it will likely be with no loading caps at all.
 Breadboard is kryptonite for high frequency.
   * The same goes for prototyping board, though it is not quite as bad.
 On my upcoming wide DIP protoboard, an easy place to cut the trace (like the normally-connected solderbridge jumpers on other boards) is proivided that, for every pin, you can isolate it's hole and the nearest connected hole from the rest of them, and the copper around the rim of the hole is thinner too'; this helps.
 You will liekly want smaller caps than usual, too.
 On boards for specific chips which support a crystal (currently the DA/DB/DD DIY prototyping board), PA0, PA1 and PF0, PF1 that is present, and it is NOT connected by default, on the grounds that it's easier to bridge them then to cute a trace, even one meant to be cut.
 For other protoboard, you use the highest load capaccitance crystal that is within spec and hope that with no loading caps or small ones.
 With 18pF caps, you can usually make it work with very small caps.
 * The two traces going to the crystal should be similar in length.
 They don't need to be exact, but they should not be radically different
 * SMD caps are preferable to through-hole ones for loading capacitors.
 If you do use through hole ones, put the leads in all the way and trim the excess off the rear of the board.
 * Touching the crystal, caps, or traces may cause it to stop working.
 This is most common when the loading caps are barely close enough to work.
+* It is easier to get these parts to work with too little loading capacitance than with too much.

 ### External clocks
 Thankfully, these are simpler: Just keep the high frequencty trace short, and make sure that you provide the decoupling capacitor the datasheet asks for.
 Most often I see 0.01uF specified.
 There's usually a pin, pulled up internally, that will disable it when brought low.
 Make sure you donn't connect that to ground.
 Be careful about the orientation, too, since they are rectangular, and can be rotated 180 degrees with all the pads lining up.
-This will swap Vcc and Ground and destroy the oscillator almost instantly.
+This will swap Vcc and Ground.
+Like most ICs, that will destroy them almost instantly, and present a near-short to the power supply.

 So with the added simplicity, one might wonder why they are so uncommon.
 There are several reasons:
 1. They are power hogs.
 10-25 mA is normal, 50mA is not unheardof.
 2. They are picky about voltage.
 There was a line of oscillators in 5032 package in production until mid 2020 which worked at 1.8-5v.
-They were discontinued, and there is no other such oscillator available.
+They were discontinued, and there is no other such oscillator available as far as I can tell.
   a.
 The 5v ones specify minimum 4.5v maximum 5.5v.
   b.
 1.6-3.6v ones are available, so the lower end of the range is covered.
 None of the major vendors with parametric search on their catalog indicate that any which are in spec operating between 3.6v and 4.5V, so one cannot run directly from a LiPo battery with one while remaining within spec.
-3. 5v units are not available in packages smaller than 7050 (7mm x 5mm) typically, 5032 is exotic for 5v oscillators, and anything smaller nonexistent.
+3. 5v units are rarely available in packages smaller than 7050 (7mm x 5mm), 5032 is exotic for 5v oscillators, and anything smaller nonexistent.
 4. They are strangely expensive, typically $1 or more from western suppliers.
-There is hardly any "China discount", either.
-Like crystals, however, the oscillators advertised on aliexpress don't list essential specs like the voltage or part number, and sellers don't seem to know when asked.
+Not only that, the "China discount", is not even 2:1, they often don't have specs provided (like crystals as noted above), but here, one of the specs is the operating voltage, which is rather important to know.
   a.
-One gets the impression that external oscillators are a specialty item for precision applications, while crystals are not.
+One gets the impression that external oscillators are a specialty item for precision applications, while crystals often are not.
 They are often designed to higher accuracy and they don't depend on external components that could "pull" the frequency, and so on.
 In a typical application, if you don't need a precision clock source, there are other ways to get it.

 ## Clock troubleshooting